 Optionally, the parameters declared in the SIF configuration files can be passed in at the command line by prefixing their name with a dash "-".
 For example:

-'''

 Install-SitecoreConfiguration -Path <configurationpath>\sitecore-XM1.json -SqlDbPrefix SC.

-'''

-In a PowerShell command line, you can pass additional parameters to control the installation process.
+In a PowerShell command line, additional parameters can be passed to control the installation process.
 For example: